IvanVnucec/IvanVnucec.github.io/_posts/2024-11-21-catchcam-designing-gnss-circuitry.md

 ## GNSS Module

 `SIM68M` is quite a simple GNSS module.
 It is powered by a 3.3V supply, has a built-in LNA, supports both active and passive antennas, and communicates over UART using the [NMEA](https://simcom.ee/documents/SIM33ELA/MT3333%20Platform%20NMEA%20Message%20Specification%20For%20GPS%2BGLONASS_V1.00.pdf) protocol.

+{% include figure popup=true image_path="/assets/images/sim68m.jpg" caption="SIM68M GNSS module.
+Courtesy of micros.com." %}

 However, I've encountered a couple of issues during implementation.

 The datasheet specified a baud rate of 115200 (see the image below), but in reality, the module operated at 9200 baud.
 However, this was not a big issue, because the baud rate can be easily configured by sending the appropriate AT command over UART.